Tutorial to mount a VHD image on Ubuntu or Debian using a tool Guestmount and then access the same via Command line or Graphical File manager.

 Now, the Ubuntu file manager will open under user root rights, navigate to the directory where VHD has been mounted by you.
 Click to open it.

-In cases later, you want to unmount VHD image from Ubuntu, then use the below command:
+In cases later, you want to unmount the VHD image from Ubuntu, then use the below command:

 sudo guestunmount /mounted-directory-path